Patient Centricity in UX Design for Healthcare

 Uncover true user needs

 This is a tricky one to get right, but it is by far the most important.
 As pointed out by Steve Blank (a Silicon Valley entrepreneur and innovator), the first key to success is "getting out of the building.”
 What that means for patient-centric UX design is freeing yourself from the inherent biases of your team and speaking directly with patients.
-This will provide context (lots of it!) and help you understand underlying motivations, behaviors and desired outcomes--as well as pain points and frustrations.
+This will provide context (lots of it!) and help you understand underlying motivations, behaviors and desired outcomes – as well as pain points and frustrations.
 Helix Centre, a London-based health design agency took this a step further and embedded their studio in one of the city's busiest hospitals.

 Once you start having a better understanding of trends in patient behaviors, goals, and pain points, start mapping them out.
-This should bring clarity and help you and your team see the bigger picture and gain a deeper understanding of what it’s like to be a patient in a particular condition.
+This should bring clarity and help you and your team see the bigger picture and gain a deeper understanding of what it’s like to be a patient with a particular condition.
 It will also help you identify opportunities for improvement (problems to be solved) and focus on them.
-There is a myriad of ways in which this can be accomplished.
+There are a myriad of ways in which this can be accomplished.
 Tools that we have found useful include empathy and experience maps.

 Validate early and often

 With true user needs identified and empathy tapped in to, you can start working on solutions.
 At this stage, it is important to expedite learning whether the solution you've envisioned is the right one before you go too far down a specific path.
 This can be done in a number of different ways depending on the type of product you're building and the context.
-For example, if you're working on a mobile app, you could run usability tests with patients using wireframes or a basic clickable prototype that require zero coding.
+For example, if you're working on a mobile app, you could run usability tests with patients using wireframes or basic clickable prototypes that require zero coding.

 As designs evolve, ensure you’re always thinking about accessibility.
 Don’t be tempted to put form over function; instead, make sure design solutions are intuitive for all users and pass the Web Content Accessibility Guidelines to ensure everyone can easily use your product.

 Your product or service is never going to be perfect from the start.
-Use data (both big, such asanalytics or results of A/B tests AND small, such as usability testing or user feedback) to inform how to make incremental improvements.
+Use data (both big, such as analytics or results of A/B tests AND small, such as usability testing or user feedback) to inform how to make incremental improvements.

 When you start with the patient experience in mind and design from there, you’ll naturally create products that are both intuitive and helpful.